ArzaniTesting/ArzaniTesting.github.io/README.md

   * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

 __API testing__
-  * know the difference between SOAP and REST APIs
+  * General knowledge of SOAP and REST APIs, HTTP and XML basics.
-  * gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * Understanding of how to test APIs using requests including GETs and POSTs.

 __Exploratory testing__
   * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications